Yuan-Meng/personal_website_2.0/content/posts/generative_recommendation/index.md

 toc: true
 ---

 For nearly a decade, recommender systems have remained largely the same.
-Most companies adopt YouTube's cascade pipeline ([Covington, 2016](https://research.google.com/pubs/archive/45530.pdf)), which sifts through a massive corpus to retrieve $10^3$ to $10^4$ candidates (L0), narrows them down to $10^2$ to $10^3$ with a lightweight ranker (L1), before selecting the top few using a heavy ranker (L2) and making adjustments based on policy and business logic (L3).
-L2 architectures haven't drifted far from Google's Wide & Deep network ([Cheng et al., 2016](https://arxiv.org/abs/1606.07792)), with incremental improvements on feature interaction (e.g., [DCN-v2](https://arxiv.org/abs/2008.13535), [MaskNet](https://arxiv.org/abs/2102.07619)) and multi-task learning (e.g., [MMoE](https://arxiv.org/abs/2311.09580), [PLE](https://dl.acm.org/doi/abs/10.1145/3383313.3412236)).
-These efforts culminated in Meta's [DHEN](https://arxiv.org/abs/2203.11014) that combines multiple interaction modules and experts to push the limits of the so-called "Deep Learning Recommender System" (DLRM) paradigm.
+System-wise, most companies adopt the cascade pipeline in the iconic [YouTube paper](https://research.google.com/pubs/archive/45530.pdf), retrieving tens of thousands of candidates from a massive corpus, trimming them down to thousands of roughly relevant items with a lightweight ranker (L1), before selecting the top dozen using a heavy ranker (L2) and making adjustments based on policy and business logic (L3).
+Architecture-wise, the L2 ranker hasn't drifted far from the [Deep & Wide network](https://arxiv.org/abs/1606.07792).
+Years of incremental improvements on feature interaction (e.g., [DCN-v2](https://arxiv.org/abs/2008.13535), [MaskNet](https://arxiv.org/abs/2102.07619)) and multi-task learning (e.g., [MMoE](https://arxiv.org/abs/2311.09580), [PLE](https://dl.acm.org/doi/abs/10.1145/3383313.3412236)) culminated in Meta's [DHEN](https://arxiv.org/abs/2203.11014) that combines multiple interaction modules and experts to push the limits of this "Deep Learning Recommender System" (DLRM) paradigm.

-{{< figure src="https://www.dropbox.com/scl/fi/96m8zb5yps9ffz9geheu7/Screenshot-2025-07-20-at-11.07.10-PM.png?rlkey=q4xtbxt3r50okrs2zo9vac2xq&st=fzobjxgt&raw=1" caption="Recommender Systems." width="1800">}}
+{{< figure src="https://www.dropbox.com/scl/fi/96m8zb5yps9ffz9geheu7/Screenshot-2025-07-20-at-11.07.10-PM.png?rlkey=q4xtbxt3r50okrs2zo9vac2xq&st=fzobjxgt&raw=1" caption="Since 2016, web-scale recommender systems mostly use the cascade pipeline and DLRM-style 'Embedding & Interaction & Expert' model architectures." width="1800">}}

-Interesting works came out when large language models (LLMs) first gained traction, such as using LLMs to re-rank documents (e.g., [Qin et al., 2023](https://arxiv.org/pdf/2306.17563)) --- but they felt more like toys than contenders to DLRM-based recommender systems serving millions of users with low latency and costs.
-This year, the tide seems to have turned.
-Companies with top recommender systems such as Meta, Google, Netflix, Kuaishou, Xiaohongshu, Alibaba, Baidu, Tencent, Meituan, etc. are embracing a new "Generative Recommendation" (GM) paradigm, reframing recommendation as a generative task, akin to token prediction in language.
-This shift has delivered the biggest model performance and business metric gains these companies have seen in years.
+In 2025, the tide seems to have finally turned after Meta's [HSTU](https://arxiv.org/abs/2402.17152) delivered the biggest model performance and business metric gains that the company has seen in years --- top companies such as Meta, Google, Netflix, Kuaishou, Xiaohongshu, Alibaba, Tencent, Baidu, and Meituan are starting to embrace a new "Generative Recommendation" (GM) paradigm, reframing the discriminating pAction prediction task to a generative task, akin to token prediction in language modeling.

-So, what makes GM so magical, improving both model performance and efficiency?
-What serving changes are needed to productionize GM-based recommenders?
-In this blogpost, I review the past year's GM work and distill key lessons for companies looking to follow.

 <!--more-->

+What makes Generative Recommendation so magical?
+Why is it able to unlock the scaling law in recommender systems in ways that DLRM wasn't able to?
+Is GM a genuine paradigm shift or a short-lived fad?
+In this blogpost, let's take a look at GM models coming out from the aforementioned companies and see what the fuss is all about 🕵️.

 # References
 ## Precursors to Generative Recommendation